 Things to consider as before cataloging:

-- OSU A&M Libraries share one Folio tenant.
+- OSU A&M Libraries share one FOLIO tenant.
 Each university then has its own institution, campuses, branches, and locations.
-Do not overlay or edit work done by an institution not your own (unless you contact the creator of the record).
-However, each university may add needed fields.
-See Creating Local Notes.
+At this time, each institution will create its own instances, holdings, and items.
+Do not overlay or edit work done by an institution not your own.

-- Folio currently does not allow users to delete instance records.
+- FOLIO currently does not allow users to delete instance records.
 Import records with wisdom.
-A tidy catalog will allowing faster searching and less confusion.
+A tidy catalog will allow faster searching and less confusion.